 Sailfishing is amazing.
-Although I enjoy fishing for all species of fish, I would have to admit that sailfish are my very favorite.
-Here is the reason why.
-Sailfish are an extremely athletic species of fish being able to reach bursts of up to 60 MPH, and they are easily able to clear the water putting on an acrobatic show.
+Although we enjoy fishing for all species of fish, we would have to admit that sailfish are amongst our favorites.
+The reason why we find Sailfish to be so exciting is that they are an extremely athletic species of fish being able to reach bursts of up to 60 MPH, and they are easily able to clear the water putting on an amazing acrobatic show.
 Sometimes they Jump 20-30 times or more.

 We also target these fish with light tackle, spinning and conventional reels, and line in the 12-20 lb class range.
-Also, live bait is all we use for sailfish, and when you are watching the baits you will almost always see the sailfish come to the surface of the water and chase your bait.
+Live bait is all we use for sailfish, and when you are watching the baits you will almost always see the sailfish come to the surface of the water and chase your bait.
 Most times you will see the fish swallow the bait whole and sink back into the deep.
 This is when it is time to “Get Tight”!
-They are pack hunters, so, multiple hooks at one time are common!
-Sailfish are also found in waters no farther than 4 to 6 miles offshore and in depths of 10-200 feet!
+They are also pack hunters, so multiple hooks at one time are common!
+Sailfish are typically found in waters no further than 4 to 6 miles offshore and in depths of 10-200 feet.

 Methods of Sailfishing off Islamorada

 There are a variety of methods used to target sailfish in Islamorada…

 Slow trolling with live baits such as Ballyhoo, Cigar minnows, Pilchards, Goggle Eyes, Threadfin Herring, Sardines, Blue Runners, and more.